rladiescolombo/rladies_colombo_blog/content/talk/Event1-launch/index.md

 This is the first ever R-Ladies Chapter in Sri Lanka.
 Anyone with an interest in R is welcome.
 You can be an R expert or novice.
 We will promote R, exchange ideas and knowledge and create a friendly network among everyone who use R.

-Follow us on [Twitter](https://twitter.com/RLadiesGlobal) for updates!
+Follow us on [Twitter](https://twitter.com/RLadiesColombo) for updates!

-If you have an idea for an event you would like us to organise (eg: R workshops, career panels, networking events, and talks from package developers) or keen to present at an R-Ladies Colombo event, get in contact via twitter XXX or email us at XXX.
+If you have an idea for an event you would like us to organise (eg: R workshops, career panels, networking events, and talks from package developers) or keen to present at an R-Ladies Colombo event, get in contact via [Twitter](https://twitter.com/RLadiesColombo) or email us at colombo@rladies.org.